 nonnas of the world

 Does your Nana, Nonie or Nonna have a special recipe to share that has been handed down through generations?
-In New York there’s a lovely restaurant, Enoteca Maria, in Staton Island that has grandmothers from around the world creating their authentic family dishes every week.
+In New York there’s a lovely restaurant, Enoteca Maria, in Staten Island that has grandmothers from around the world creating their authentic family dishes every week.
 Enoteca Maria has two kitchens on site so there’s plenty of space for the traditional Italian menu alongside each Nonna’s diverse recipes.

 This is such a lovely idea, it would be amazing to have something similar here in New Zealand – with our culturally diverse communities surely there would be a lot of Nonnas with skills and recipes to share.